Wandsworth GP Practices. Working Together.

 Although our practices still operate independently, providing GP services and keeping their own patient lists, individual identities, premises and teams, we are now providing certain services together.
-These include Hypertension clinics, Menopause clinics, extra GP (including evenings and Saturdays) and Nurse clinics, as well as appointments with an array of specialist clinicians, such as Clinical Pharmacists, Physiotherapists, Physician Associates, Paramedics, an Assistant Psychologist, a Social Prescriber and a Health and Wellbeing Coach.
+These include Hypertension clinics, Menopause clinics, extra GP (including evenings and Saturdays) and Nurse clinics, as well as appointments with an array of specialist clinicians, such as Clinical Pharmacists, Physiotherapists, Physician Associates, Paramedics, an Assistant Psychologist and a Social Prescriber.

 It is a new name, but it is about providing you with the right services, by the right people, at the right time.